springmusk026/Dex2C-Tool/README.md

 - **Kill switch** — Remote version-level app disabling for deprecated releases.
 - **Integrity protection** — Runtime signing certificate verification and obfuscated configuration URL to prevent tampering.

+## TODO / Known Issues

+### ⚠️ Crash on Large APKs (High Class Count)

+**Issue:**
+The app may crash when analyzing or protecting APKs that contain a very large number of classes and packages.
+This is a known and reported issue, typically caused by memory pressure and deep recursive traversal in the APK browser or protection pipeline.

+**Planned Fixes:**

+* [ ] Implement incremental/lazy loading for package and class trees
+* [ ] Add pagination or chunk-based parsing for large DEX files
+* [ ] Optimize memory usage during APK parsing and method enumeration
+* [ ] Introduce background processing with controlled batching
+* [ ] Improve crash handler to gracefully recover and log large dataset failures
+* [ ] Add user warning for extremely large APKs before processing

+**Temporary Workarounds:**

+* Use filter rules to limit scope (e.g., target specific packages instead of full app)
+* Avoid enabling all advanced build options on very large APKs
+* Prefer splitting protection runs into smaller subsets where possible
 ## Requirements

 - Android 7.0 (API 24) or higher